adrianbk/grails-partition-tests/README.md

 ```

 ### Deterministic splits ###
-The test files are distributed across partitions based on a composite sort in the following order:
+The test files are distributed across partitions based on a composite sort in the following order
 1. Test file size
 2. Test file path